barandenizkorkmaz/3d-r2n2/README.md

 The following project performed as a part of "Machine Learning in 3D" offered by Technical University of Munich.
 It implements [3D-R2N2](http://3d-r2n2.stanford.edu/) model in Pytorch with [Weights & Biases](https://wandb.ai) integration.

 All the model weights and related artifacts can be found in our [project page](https://wandb.ai/ml43d-project/3dr2n2).

+Report for the project can be found in root folder named as `"Report.pdf"`

 # Project Members
 1. Cervera, Pascual Tejero